treystr/bdi-web/src/content/initiatives/local-business-surveys.md

 # Local Business Survey

 ## Overview

-Our **Local Business Survey** is a grassroots research effort designed to better understand the challenges local businesses in Washington, DC face with payments, savings, and technology.
-By listening directly to local businesses, we aim to identify where Bitcoin can make the most meaningful impact — from lowering fees and reducing fraud to creating new opportunities for economic freedom.
+The **Local Business Survey** is a grassroots effort to understand what small, independent businesses in DC think about Bitcoin — from farmers market stands to single-owner shops.

-This initiative also serves as an **entry point for conversation**.
-We’ve found that it can sometimes be awkward to walk into a business and start talking about Bitcoin right away.
-The survey helps break the ice — giving us a natural way to listen first, learn about each business’s real-world challenges, and start a thoughtful discussion about how Bitcoin might fit into their goals.
-It’s about building trust, not making a pitch.

-Through this effort, we're gathering insights that will help guide educational programs, workshops, and hands-on local business onboarding across the District.
-Our goal is to meet business owners where they are, learn from their experiences, and build tools and resources that make Bitcoin adoption simple, secure, and empowering.

----
+The survey also makes it easy to **start real conversations**.
+Instead of leading with Bitcoin, it gives us a reason to stop by, ask good questions, and learn how local businesses actually operate.
+It’s about building trust and listening — not pitching.

+Every survey response is collected in-person at farmers' markets or just by going door-to-door around the district.

 ## Goals

-1. **Start Meaningful Conversations**
-   Use the survey as a bridge to open authentic discussions with local business owners — listening to their challenges before introducing Bitcoin as a potential solution.
+1. **Spark Genuine Conversations** – Use the survey as a friendly way to engage local business owners and learn about their real challenges.

-2. **Understand Local Business Needs**
+2. **Understand Local Needs** – Identify pain points in payments and savings, like high fees or delayed payouts.
-   Identify the most common challenges DC local businesses face with customer payments — such as high fees, delayed payouts, or chargebacks.

-3. **Measure Awareness and Familiarity**
-   Assess how well business owners currently understand Bitcoin, from basic awareness to active use or interest in accepting it as payment.

-4. **Evaluate Barriers to Adoption**
-   Learn what's holding local businesses back — whether it's technical uncertainty, lack of demand, or the need for practical training.
+3. **Evaluate Barriers to Adoption** – Learn what’s holding people back — whether technical, cultural, or practical.

-5. **Guide Educational Outreach**
-   Use the results to design targeted workshops, one-on-one trainings, and community meetups that make Bitcoin adoption approachable and beneficial for local businesses.

-6. **Support a Thriving Local Bitcoin Economy**
-   Help establish a real-world Bitcoin circular economy in Washington, DC — one built on trust, local connections, and sound money principles.

----

-## How We'll Use the Results

-- **Publish an Open Summary Report:**
-  Aggregate and anonymize survey responses to share key insights publicly, ensuring transparency and community value.

-- **Develop Local Programs:**
-  Shape our 2025 educational and local business outreach roadmap based on what DC business owners actually need.

-- **Create Local Business Resources:**
-  Produce guides, case studies, and step-by-step materials that make Bitcoin payments and savings easy to understand and implement.

-- **Strengthen Community Partnerships:**
-  Collaborate with local chambers, business associations, and civic groups to extend Bitcoin education throughout the District.
+4. **Measure Awareness and Tailor Educational Programs** – Gauge familiarity with Bitcoin and shape future outreach around what businesses actually need.

 ---